youcef0districts/TEST/White paper Markdown.md

  The problem, however, with existing VR/AR frameworks is that they are:

 -  	Complex to manipulate – requiring an in-depth knowledge of existing technologies and frameworks.
 As a result, usage has been limited to 	only industry professionals and tech-savvy enthusiast.
--  	Expensive 	to set up – VR and AR worlds (with emphasis on the forme) require 	dedicated high-end infrastructures for hosting; most of which exceed 	the budget ceiling of the everyday consumer.
+-  	Expensive to set up – VR and AR worlds (with emphasis on the former) require dedicated high-end infrastructures for hosting; most of which exceed the budget ceiling of the everyday consumer.
 -  	Limited in terms of capabilities and applicable use cases

  Project Districts launches as the panacea for all three limitations; by exploiting the latent capabilities of the blockchain, Districts 3D world floats itself on a robust P2P system.
 The efficiency of this blockchain network severely cuts down traditional costs associated with setting up and running an AR/VR based ecosystem.